Back to All Events

 • The Portico Library 57 Mosley Street Manchester, England, M2 3HY United Kingdom (map)

-£6 plus book fee or pay what you can via donation.
-Book here.
+£6 plus book fee or pay what you can via donation. here.

 Far more than book reviews, it is literary prizes that shape the afterlives of titles.
 Regardless of who is nominated or who wins, literary awards recognise the fact that books are a culturally important part of our lives.